 Convincing in its elegance and comfortability, it’s hard to look past this cosy armchair, designed by Paola Navone for Gervasoni.
 A multilayered, solid wood frame and neutral textile beckon with a refined rustic style, just ready for you to snuggle up with a book.

 A linen look not quite like you’d expect is the Rafia Linen bedlinen by Abode Living.
 Looking closely, the soft vintage-treated fabric has a mini waffle texture with a well-worn touch, fit for a farmhouse.
 With an old-time feel, the waffle weave is the perfect match for timber furniture dressings.

 If you’re lucky enough to find yourself relaxing on a Sunday in rural surrounds, we recommend climbing into a jacquard linen bathrobe, like this one from In The Sac.
-The material has been sourced from Europe, ensuring an breathable quality and superb absorbency, while you blend with the earthiness of the landscape.
+The material has been grown, woven and sewn in Europe, ensuring an breathable quality and superb absorbency, while you blend with the earthiness of the landscape.

 Calling by Sophia Szilagyi

 Getting back to nature is often the treat of an out-of-town getaway, encapsulated in ‘Calling’, an artwork by Sophia Szilagyi.
 Szilagyi achieves a misted landscape with a unique technique of subdued pigment print on cotton rag, a limited edition of Otomys Art Gallery’s collection.